jiasong18/Ant-Media-Server-Wiki/REST-API-Security-Documentation.md

 <!-- > TODO: Don't use "We".
 Because this is a formal documentation. -->

 This guide explains how to Control REST API Security on Ant Media Server.
-You can able to secure your REST Services with IP Filter feature.
+You could secure your REST Services with IP Filter feature.

 ### IP Filter in REST API